nastaran-reshadati/nastaran-reshadati/README.md

-Hi there 👋 my name is Nastaran and I am 25 years old I am interested in Front End Web Development.
+Hi there 👋 I'm Nastaran and I'm 26 years old .
+I'm a Front End Developer.
+I'm interested in learning new things and I am constantly learning.

  I code with:
-html5  css3  javascript  tailwindcss  react  bootstrap  mui  next.js
+html5  css3 tailwindcss bootstrap javascript react nextJs mui